nadeemabdulhamid/csc362-repo-fall2024/week-06/project06.md

 methods that insert, delete, and format should continue to set the entire `EMPTY`/`INUSE` value to 0 or 1, because that will set all the null bits to 0 (which is `NOTNULL`).

-This problem is tricky.
+This problem is straightforward but intricate.
 Please think it through carefully.
 It is important to remember that the null bits for a record are stored ***on disk*** with that record.
 In particular, a record’s null bits are part of the 32-bit empty/inuse integer that is stored at the beginning of each record on the page.
 Consequently, setting a record’s value to null requires four steps: